CONTENT WARNING: this article contains mild language, crude humor, alcohol, and Vikings!

 Historians are pretty sure that it was Ragnar who led the Vikings during the Siege of Paris in 845, where a fleet of 120 ships and thousands of warriors kicked the French out of their own city and then (after getting super wasted) ransomed it off to Charles the Bald for 7,000 pounds of silver and gold.

 One thing we’re pretty certain of is that Ragnar eventually met his end at the hands of King Ælla of Northumbria, after becoming ship wrecked in England, in 865.
-King Ælla had Ragnar unceremoniously thrown into a snake pit and left for dead. Ælla would soon come to regret that decision, as Ragnar’s sons raised a massive army, led by Ivar the Boneless and swore revenge!
+King Ælla had Ragnar unceremoniously thrown into a snake pit and left for dead. Ælla would soon come to regret that decision, as Ragnar’s sons raised a massive army, led by Ivar the Boneless and swore revenge! (or at least that’s one version of the story)

 She was a legendary shield maiden, who courageously fought in numerous battles and even saved Ragnar’s life on more than one occasion, according to 12th century, Danish historian, Saxo Grammaticus.
 After Ragnar divorced her to hook up with this other chick, named Thora Borgarhjört, Lagertha remarried and settled down in Norway.

-One time, when Ragnar was fighting a civil war in Denmark and getting his ass handed to him, Lagertha came to his rescue once again, despite his assholishness.
-Upon returning to Norway, Lagertha got into a fight with her husband that ended with her pulling a spearhead out of her gown and stabbing him to death.
+One time, when Ragnar was fighting a civil war in Denmark and getting his butt handed to him, Lagertha came to his rescue once again, despite his jerkishness.
+Upon returning to Norway, Lagertha got into a fight with her (non-Ragnar) husband that ended with her pulling a spearhead out of her gown and stabbing him to death.
 We’re not exactly sure what the fight was over, but I’m guessing it was probably his fault.
 She then took the throne for herself and became the sole ruler of Norway.

 Moral of the story?
 Happy wife, happy life.